 Students who have joined the Gaelic degree programme via Gaelic 1B or Gaelic 1C will normally be expected to attend a three-week inter-university Gaelic summer school between Years 2 and 3 and also between Years 3 and 4.

-Much of the teaching and assessment in this programme is conducted through the medium of Gaelic, including the dissertation, if the dissertation is taken for Gaelic rather than for the Joint subject.
+Much of the teaching and assessment in this programme is conducted through the medium of Gaelic, including the dissertation.